 Here’s the simple list of ingredients for this recipe:

-- Canned chickpeas — We’ll be using cooked chickpeas to add both structure and flavor
+- Canned chickpeas — Adding cooked chickpeas improves the structure and flavor of the fillets

-- Bouillon Base + water — If you have a preferred, high-quality vegetable broth, then go for it — however, I recommend Better Than Bouillon No Chicken Base (see link in recipe) because it delivers consistent high-quality broth
+- Bouillon Base + water — Use your preferred, high-quality vegetable broth.
+I recommend Better Than Bouillon Base (see link in recipe) because it delivers a consistent high-quality broth

 - Onion + garlic powder — this savory duo adds delicious flavor

 - Poultry seasoning — believe it or not, there is no poultry in poultry seasoning.
 It’s simply a delicious combination of spices

 - Vital wheat gluten — it’s quite possible you’ve never worked with vital wheat gluten before, but it’s a simple flour-like substance used to create vegan meat products.
 You can usually find it at health food stores like Sprouts and Natural Grocers or online.